cloudcreativity/laravel-json-api/docs/basics/security.md

 This package provides the ability to [authenticate](https://laravel.com/docs/authentication) and [authorize](https://laravel.com/docs/authorization) users to your JSON API in a number of ways:

-- Middleware: use Laravel's in-built `auth` middleware to authenticate users to your API.
+- Middleware: use Laravel's in-built `auth` middleware to authenticate users to your API, or any custom middleware you use for your application.
-- Authorizers: classes that contain logic for authorizing and authenticating requests that can be re-used for multiple JSON API resource types.
-- Resource Authorizers: classes that contain logic for authorizing and authenticating requests for a specific JSON API resource type.
+- Authorizers: classes that contain logic for authorizing and authenticating JSON API requests.
+These can either be re-used across multiple resource types, or be implemented for a specific resource type.
-- Controller Authorization: use [controller hooks](./controllers.md) to authorize requests after validation of a JSON API request.
+- Controller Authorization: use [controller hooks](./controllers.md) to authorize requests from within your resource's controller.

+It is important to note that middleware and authorizers will authorize the JSON API request *before* it has been validated.
+Controller authorization occurs *after* validation and should therefore be used if your authorization is reliant on any JSON API content or parameters within the request.

 ## Middleware Authentication

+When registering JSON API routes, you can apply middleware that authorizes the inbound request.
-Laravel applications come with the `auth` middleware.
-You can use this to authenticate users to your API.
-You can use middleware to protect either the whole API or specific resources.

-For example, if your API only returned resources for the authenticated user, you could protect the entire API using the `auth` middleware as follows:
+For example, Laravel applications come with the `auth` middleware.
+You can use this to authenticate users to your API and protect either the whole API or specific resources.
+If your API only returned resources for the authenticated user, you could protect the entire API using the `auth` middleware as follows:

 ```php
 JsonApi::register('default', ['middleware' => 'auth'], function ($api, $router) {